groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 ## How to use the SDK?

 Our API is completely independent of your operating system, database system, or development language.
 You can use any language and platform that supports HTTP to interact with our API.
 However, manually writing client code can be difficult, error-prone, and time-consuming.
-Therefore, we have provided and support [SDKs](https://github.com/groupdocs-translation-cloud) in many development languages to make it easier to integrate with us.
+Therefore, we provide and support [SDKs](https://github.com/groupdocs-translation-cloud) in many development languages to make it easier for your Cloud Apps to integrate with us.

 ## Quickstart